sajib-hassan/angular-dreamfactory-todo/README.md

-angular-dreamfactory-neverdo
+angular-dreamfactory-todo
 ============================

-Simple CRUD App using AngularJS
+Simple CRUD App using AngularJS and the angular-dreamfactory lib

 To build: